Once-in-a-lifetime NZ trip turns into 'a $9000 nightmare' for would-be visitor

 "At best, I might be able to afford to stay in Singapore for a few days hoping to get a visa approved, but ultimately, I might be headed home early."

-More than 850,000 NZeTAs have been introduced since their introduction.
+Immigration New Zealand acting deputy chief executive Catriona Robinson told Stuff more than 850,000 NZeTAs had been issued since their introduction.

+"There was approximately 164,000 travellers expected in New Zealand in November who would require an NZeTA so the number that has been issued demonstrates there is high traveller awareness and compliance.
+As well as global advertising, INZ worked closely with airlines and the travel industry to ensure traveller awareness and compliance.
+Staff were also stationed at major airports in the days following the introduction to help those caught out."

+She said Van Wyngaardt required a visitor visa because he was not a citizen of the UK or travelling on a UK passport.